 Symptoms and Diagnosis

 Many with Chiari-malformations do not have symptoms and thus do not need treatment but for those that do, pain medication and surgery are the most common treatment options.
-A posterior fossa decompression attempts to create more space for the cerebellum by removing bone from the bottom of the skull (craniectomy) or the roof of the spinal canal (laminectomy).
+A posterior fossa decompression surgery attempts to create more space for the cerebellum by removing bone from the bottom of the skull (craniectomy) or the roof of the spinal canal (laminectomy).
 If this does not remove the pressure, the surgeon may want to perform electrocautery to remove the cerebellar tonsils.
 Shunting may also be performed to help relieve excess spinal fluid (Via NIH ).

 If you have been injured in an accident, immediately report to the hospital/doctor and let them know your symptoms and what type of injury you sustained.
 Please note that most hospitals offer x-rays only to accident victims and x-rays will not demonstrate the Arnold-Chiari Malformation only the bone around it.
-Depending on the severity of your malformation, you may need several surgeries to correct it while taking heavy pain medications to help with the severe pain.
+Depending on the severity of your malformation, you may need several surgeries to correct it while taking heavy pain medications to help with the severe pain and dizziness.
 You may also need future medical treatment.

 The Bishop Law Firm represents car accident and personal injury victims in Raleigh, Durham, Rocky Mount, Wilson, Smithfield, Louisburg, Chapel Hill, Roanoke Rapids, and surrounding areas in North Carolina.
 We do not get paid unless we win your case, (919) 615-3095.
 Call us today!